-If you want to apply to Miami of Ohio, the regular decision application deadline is February 1 and the fee for the application is $50.
+If you want to apply to Miami of Ohio, the regular decision application deadline is February 1 and the application fee is $50.

 |Mean SAT Score||1254|

-Miami University offers early decision and also offers early action.
+Miami of Ohio offers early decision and also offers early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

-The Early Action deadline is December 1, which is coming up fast!
-Miami of Ohio will release EA admissions decisions no later than January 15.
+🗓️ The Early Action deadline is December 1.
+Miami of Ohio will release EA admissions decisions no later than February 1.

 Miami of Ohio has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
 Each college determines which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you're strong.

 |Academic GPA||Very Important|